alexeygumirov/lofree-flow-fn-fix/README.md

 # Fix for the Lofree Flow keyboard Fn keys on Linux

 The issue with the Lofree Flow keyboard is that it cannot recognize Linux system correctly.
-This causes Fn keys behave only like media keys and switching to the Fn mode (Fn + Lock) does not work.
+This causes Fn keys behave only like media keys.
+And it does not allow switching to the Fn mode (Fn + Lock).

 This little script allows to fix this issue every time it occures.
 In my case every time I switch off and switch on the Lofree Flow keyboard, it forgets the settings and I have to run this script again.